diannedejesus/debt_tracker/readme.md

     - [X] displays late payments
     - displays paid-off

-### View debt status
+### View debt status / case info
-On the page, a user can see people who have debts and the information for each one.
-It will have a link for each person's case.

-The case page will use the information already in the database to calculate additional information for each case and display it.
-This information will be:
+The case page will use the information already in the database to calculate additional information for each case and then display all the information.
+This includes all the information entered from the registration page and any payments made.
+This additional information will be:

-- current debt [number]
+- [X] current debt [number]
-- debt payoff date [date]
+- [X] debt payoff date [date]
-- payments left [int]
+- [X] payments left [int]
-- payments made [int]
+- [X] payments made [int]
-- late payments [int]
+- [X] late payments [boolean]

-It will also display all the information entered from the registration page and any payments made.
-Payment information will be the information entered on the registration payment page.

 #### **Pages Outline**
 - information display/dashboard
-- menu

 #### **Pages Breakdown**
-- a basic page that displays the information
+- [X] a basic page that displays the information
-    - list of debtors
-    - displays late payments
+    - [X] displays whether payments is late
-    - displays paid-off
+    - [X] displays paid-off

 ### Register payment / Insert New Payment
 This page is for entering payment information.
 This information will be: